MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-the-office-2016-deployment-tool.md

 </Configuration>
 ```

 This file was created with the Office Customization Tool for Click-to-Run.
-For more details on the app preferences, we recommend browsing the options in the tool itself.
+For more information on the app preferences, we recommend browsing the options in the tool itself.

 Note: When Office is installed, the app preferences defined in the configuration file are applied to all existing users of the device and any new users added to the device in the future.